bioinformatics-ca/bioinformatics-ca.github.io/2016_workshops/ht-seq/module7_lab.md

 <a name="trim"></a>
 #### 3) Trim the read and remove adapter sequence with Trimmomoatic
 ** NGS: QC and manipulation/Trimmomatic
-- Input FASTQ file: FASTQ groomer resulst for R1 and R2
+- Input FASTQ file: FASTQ groomer results for xxx_R1.fastq and xxx_R2.fastq files
 - Perform initial ILLUMINACLIP step :Yes
 -- Adapter sequence to use : TruSeq3 (paired-end, for MiSeq and HiSeq)
 -- Maximum mismatch count which will still allow a full match to be performed : 2